plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.3.2 Notice & Duration

-A Cercle may only conduct a Gouvernance Meeting if the Secretary gave all Cercle Members reasonable advance notice of the meeting.
+A Cercle may only conduct a Gouvernance Meeting if the Secretary gave all Membres de Cercle reasonable advance notice of the meeting.
 Beyond that, there is no quorum required for a Cercle to conduct a Gouvernance Meeting, unless a Politique specifies one.

 Gouvernance Meetings end once they reach the duration initially scheduled by the Secretary.
 The Secretary may choose to extend the duration within the meeting, but only if no Cercle Member requests otherwise.